AndresPin0/atinna_challenge/README.md

-Reto Atinna – Conversational Agent + MCP Microservices
+Conversational Agent + MCP Microservices
 =====================================================

 This repository contains a conversational analysis system composed of: